thomas-systems/Powershell-Automation-Scripts/README.md

 # ⚡ PowerShell Automation Scripts

-Welcome!
 This repository contains a collection of **PowerShell automation scripts** That can be used for automating daily tasks using PowerShell.

-The goal of this repo is to provide **Automation Scripts** that saves time, reduces mistakes, and improves your IT Department.
+The goal of this repo is to provide **Automation Scripts** that saves time, so that you can focus on other things.

 ---